|Guide||♦||67 Triplogs||Active Topic|

-At 6.31 miles (elevation 3200) you will see a sign for hikers heading the opposite direction reading Skunk Tank Trail #246-2 miles.
+At 6.31 miles (elevation 3200), you will see a sign for hikers heading in the opposite direction reading Skunk Tank Trail #246-2 miles.

 Many of the hiking guide books consider this the end of the hike, but you are still two miles from the Spur Cross TH parking lot.
 Years ago, 4WD motor traffic was allowed to this TH, but it is now only for non-motorized traffic.

-There are 4 more creek crossings to go in the next 2 miles to the TH.
+There are four more creek crossings to go in the next 2 miles to the TH.

 At 12.5 miles from the Cave Creek TH, you reach the Spur Cross TH.
 The parking lot is 200 feet beyond.
 TH GPS 33.53251, -111.57062.
 Elevation 2331

-This is a difficult hike in very hot weather.
-Carry enough water and treat any water taken from creek before drinking.
-The GPS showed a total ascent of 1450 feet during the 12.5 miles, so it can be a hard hike for some, please use caution.
+This is a challenging hike in scorching weather.
+Carry enough water and treat any water taken from the creek before drinking.
+The GPS showed a total ascent of 1450 feet during the 12.5 miles, so it can be a hard hike for some.
+Please use caution.
 If you want to do a shorter hike, a great turn around place would be at the second crested Saguaro at 3.03 miles from Cave Creek TH and even less if you park on 24B.

-According to Tonto National Forest Web site, there is no fee to use the Cave Creek TH.
+Fees: According to the Tonto National Forest Web site, there is no fee to use the Cave Creek TH.
 You must pay a fee if you use the Seven Springs Campground.
-The TH parking is a separate parking lot a short distance from the Seven Springs camp ground.
-There is a fee to use of the Spur Cross TH.
-Pay via a self service box at TH.
+The TH parking is a separate parking lot a short distance from the Seven Springs campground.
+There is a fee to use the Spur Cross TH.
+Pay via a self-service box at TH.